ArnoutDevos/minimal-mistakes/_posts/2017-11-07-Viterbi-Pseudocode.md

 This version of the popular Viterbi algorithm assumes that all the input values are given in log-probabilities.
 Therefore summations are used instead of multiplications.
+The input sentence has `N` words, and we are trying to assign a label to each word, chosen from a set of `L` labels.
 ## Viterbi algorithm pseudocode

     viterbi(Emission, Trans, Start, End):